Smoothed analysis for graph isomorphism: Small components with very mild perturbation

 Now, recall that we are assuming that $c$ is equitable for $H$, and by the definition of a generalised disparity graph it immediately follows that $c$ is equitable for $H_1$.
 By \cref{fact:connected}, in $H_1[C_1\cup \dots\cup C_k]$ there is some path from every vertex to $C_i$.
 So, $H_1[C_1\cup \dots\cup C_k]$ has at most two connected components (one including $C_i^{\mr A},C_j^{\mr A}$ and one including $C_i^{\mr B},C_j^{\mr B}$).
 If there is only one component, we are done as in the previous case.
 If there are two components, note that both components have the same degree statistics between each pair of parts $C_i,C_j$ (by equitability); since $C_i^{\mr A}$ and $C_i^{\mr B}$ have the same size, this means that both components have exactly half the vertices of $H_1[C_1\cup \dots\cup C_k]$.
 So, $|X^*_1(v)|=|C_1\cup \dots \cup C_k|/2\ge |X_2(v)|/2$; this is the desired inequality \cref{eq:goal-coupling-disparity}. \end{proof}

-Next, we need a basic graph-theoretic lemma about distances in sparse graphs.
-Morally speaking, this lemma says that for any large set of vertices $C$ in a sparse connected graph, we can find a vertex $y$ which sees many of the vertices in $C$ at different distances.
+Next, we need a graph-theoretic lemma about distances in sparse graphs (i.e., graphs of bounded degree).
+Roughly speaking, this lemma says that for any set of vertices $C$ in a sparse connected graph, we can find a vertex $y$ and a set of distances $\mc I$, such that the number of vertices in $C$ which see $y$ at those distances is not too large and not too small.
+This means that if $C$ is large, then there are many vertices which see $y$ at distances in $\mc I$ and many vertices which do not see $y$ at distances in $\mc I$ (i.e., it is not the case that $y$ has the same distance to almost all vertices).

-\begin{lemma} Let $H$ be a connected graph of maximum degree at most $\Delta\geq 2$, and fix a vertex subset $C\subseteq V(H)$.
+\begin{lemma} Let $F$ be a connected graph of maximum degree at most $\Delta\geq 2$, and fix a vertex subset $C\subseteq V(F)$.
 Then, for any $1\le a\leq |C|$, there is a vertex $y \in V(G)$ and a subset $\mc I\subseteq \mb N$, such that the number of vertices $v\in C$ with $\on{dist}_G(y,v) \in \mc I$ lies in the interval $[a,a\Delta)$. \end{lemma}

 \begin{proof}[Proof of \cref{lem:findingavertex}] For any vertex $y$ and set $\mc I\subseteq \mb N$, let $Q_{\mc I}(y)$ be the number of vertices in $C$ whose distance to $y$ lies in $\mc I$.
 Fix a vertex $z$.